ramonechen/Face-Recognizer/README.md

 It's worth mentioning that I use `pnpm` to manage frontend packages and to run the frontend, although I don't know whether it's actually required to run this project.

 Install the necessary `node_modules` by running `npm install` inside the frontend Next.js project, or whatever the `pnpm` equivalent is.
-I run `pnpm dev` to run the frontend server (again, I don't know what I'm doing with frontend development).
+I run `pnpm dev` to run the frontend server (I'm not a frontend guy).

 For the backend Spring Boot project, running `mvn package` (or `./mvnw package` if you don't have Maven) should be all that's required.
 After that, `Application.java` can be executed to start up the backend server.